 In 1988, the then 17-year old surfer Jinne Sietsma started working in the Brunotti shape room in Scheveningen.
 Claudio taught him all his tips and tricks.
 Claudio was a perfectionist, so Jinne was not allowed to do much more than watch and sweep the floor.
 Eventually he started shaping the bottom of the board, because the top is the trickiest part.

-Windsurfers like Bjorn Dunkerbeck, Jutta Muller, Karin Jaggi, Britt Dunkerbeck, Jason Polakow and Josh Stone all won on F2 by Thommen boards.
-Thommen got an important role in the professional windsurfing scene and his iconic shapes became worldwide bestsellers.
-Peter’s involvement and expertise were crucial at the launch of JP-Australia.
-As JP’s head shaper, Peter brought the windsurf boards to an unprecedented quality level and his work still means a lot for the current level of and requirements for surfboards and windsurf boards.
+Windsurfers like Bjorn Dunkerbeck, Jutta Muller, Karin Jaggi, Britt Dunkerbeck, Jason Polakow and Josh Stone all won on F2 by Hommen boards.
+Hommen got an important role in the professional windsurfing scene and his iconic shapes became worldwide bestsellers.
+Peter?s involvement and expertise were crucial at the launch of JP-Australia.
+As JP?s head shaper, Peter brought the windsurf boards to an unprecedented quality level and his work still means a lot for the current level of and requirements for surfboards and windsurf boards.

 Peter is still important now in the development of the best boards.
-He works in a custom-made way to be able to respond to every customer’s specific wishes.
-Collaborating with Peter Thommen was a natural choice for Brunotti.
-Brunotti offers boards for all kinds of board sports and Peter Thommen is the most important shaper in our team when it comes to made-to-order windsurf boards.
+He works in a custom-made way to be able to respond to every customer?s specific wishes.
+Collaborating with Peter Hommen was a natural choice for Brunotti.
+Brunotti offers boards for all kinds of board sports and Peter Hommen is the most important shaper in our team when it comes to made-to-order windsurf boards.